franciscoxavier04/pm-BIM/docs/release-notes/15-5-0/README.md

 ![Work package table with expanded children work packages in the children column](openproject-15-5-children-work-package-table-unfolded.png)

+### Advanced accessibility in the date picker

+Accessibility remains a key focus in OpenProject, and with version 15.5, we’ve enhanced support for screen readers.
+These improvements ensure that users relying on assistive technologies receive meaningful feedback during manual date input.

+- Informative announcements are now triggered when switching between manual and automatic scheduling.
+- Changes in one date field (e.g., Start date or Duration) are announced as they update related fields.
+- The “Today” shortcuts include ARIA labels to give clear context, such as “Select today as start date.”

+This update is part of our ongoing ARIA implementation strategy, with [further accessibility enhancements planned in upcoming versions](https://community.openproject.org/wp/62708).

 ### Improved date picker rendering in mobile screens

 The date picker now uses the native mobile date input and **opens in a full-screen modal on small screens**.
 This improves accessibility and interaction.
 The mini calendar has been removed to reduce clutter and improve usability on mobile devices.